 - You must be ovulating.
 To get pregnant, your ovaries must produce and release an egg, a process known as ovulation.
 Your doctor can help you evaluate your menstrual cycles and confirm ovulation.

 - You must have regular sexual intercourse during your fertile period.
 Your doctor can help you better understand when you are most fertile.

 - The fallopian tubes should be open (the egg and sperm meet in the fallopian tubes).
 The embryo also needs a healthy uterus to develop.

 What are the causes of female infertility?

-The most common causes of female infertility are problems with ovulation, damage to the fallopian tubes or the uterus (often due to certain diseases which we will discuss shortly), or problems with the cervix. .
-Age can contribute to infertility because as a woman ages, her fertility naturally tends to decline.
+The most common causes of female infertility are problems with ovulation, damage to the fallopian tubes or uterus (often due to certain diseases which we will discuss shortly), or problems with the cervix. .
+Age can contribute to infertility because as a woman ages, her fertility naturally tends to decrease.